Video DRM protection: how to actually stop downloads

 Browser "video downloader" extensions

-A whole class of browser extensions runs in the background and watches what a video page loads.
-A streaming video arrives not as one file but as a long list of small pieces the player downloads and plays in order; the extension grabs that list, collects the pieces, and reassembles them into one saved file, all from a single click.
-Point the same extension at a DRM-protected video and it still collects the pieces, but the picture comes back black, because the unlocked video never passes anywhere the extension can read.
+A whole class of browser extensions watches what a video page loads.
+A stream arrives not as one file but as a long list of small pieces the player plays in order; the extension grabs that list, collects the pieces, and reassembles them into one saved file in a single click.
+Point it at a DRM-protected video and it still collects the pieces, but the picture comes back black, because the unlocked video never passes anywhere it can read.

 Dedicated download tools

 A step up are standalone download tools, free and widely used.
-They do the same piece-collecting as the extensions but more thoroughly: they reuse the login from your browser, so a password doesn't stop them, and they pull video from thousands of sites with a single command.
-These tools are perfectly legitimate for content you own, which is the catch: putting a video behind a login feels safe but does nothing to stop them saving it.
+They collect the pieces more thoroughly: they reuse your browser's login, so a password doesn't stop them, and they pull video from thousands of sites with one command.
+That's the catch: putting a video behind a login feels safe but does nothing to stop them saving it.

-There's also a half-measure worth knowing.
-Some platforms scramble the video but send the unlock key along with it, and because the key travels over the same connection, it shows up in the browser's developer tools; anyone who finds it can unscramble and save the whole video.
-Light protection like this raises the effort a little, but the file stays reachable for anyone determined.
+One half-measure is worth knowing.
+Some platforms scramble the video but send the unlock key over the same connection, where it shows up in the browser's developer tools; anyone who finds it can unscramble and save the whole file.
 What changes things is putting the key somewhere the page can never see it, which is exactly what DRM does.

 How DRM blocks downloading at the player level

 DRM closes the inside-the-gate hole by changing what the browser receives: instead of a playable file, a scrambled stream and a note about where to request the unlock key.
-To play, the player asks a DRM component built into the device or browser to unlock the video inside a protected area the page can't see, then sends the picture straight to the screen.
+The player asks a DRM component built into the device to unlock the video inside a protected area the page can't see, then sends the picture straight to the screen.
 The unlocked video never exists as a file the page can reach.

-For web playback, two systems cover every browser between them — Widevine (Chrome, Edge, Firefox, Android) and FairPlay (Safari, iOS) — and a serious platform implements both.
-Cover only one and half your browser audience gets a plain, downloadable fallback instead.
-A third system, PlayReady, matters mainly for smart TVs and native Windows or Xbox apps rather than browsers.
+Two systems cover every browser between them, Widevine (Chrome, Edge, Firefox, Android) and FairPlay (Safari, iOS), and a serious platform implements both; cover only one and half your audience gets a downloadable fallback.
+A third system, PlayReady, matters mainly for smart TVs and native Windows or Xbox apps.

 Google Widevine: Chrome, Firefox, Edge, Android

 Widevine comes in security levels, and the level is what matters.
-The strongest level, called L1, does the unlocking inside the device's secure hardware chip, where not even the device's own software can grab the video, so copying becomes impractical rather than merely annoying.
-There's a weaker, software-only level too, so it's worth checking that a platform uses the strong one wherever the device allows.
+The strongest, L1, unlocks inside the device's secure hardware chip, where not even the device's own software can grab the video, so copying becomes impractical.
+There's a weaker software-only level too, so check that a platform uses the strong one wherever the device allows.

 Apple FairPlay: Safari, iOS, iPadOS, Apple TV

 Apple's ecosystem won't play DRM video through any other system.
-Without FairPlay Streaming, your Apple viewers either can't watch the protected stream or get pushed to an unprotected one — and on the open web, a large share of any audience is on Safari or iOS.
+Without FairPlay Streaming, your Apple viewers either can't watch the protected stream or get pushed to an unprotected one, and a large share of any web audience is on Safari or iOS.

 Microsoft PlayReady: smart TVs, Windows and Xbox apps

-PlayReady covers native Windows and Xbox apps along with many smart TVs and set-top boxes.
-For browser playback you don't strictly need it, since Widevine and FairPlay already cover every browser, but it earns its place when your audience watches on living-room hardware or in native apps.
+PlayReady covers native Windows and Xbox apps and many smart TVs and set-top boxes.
+You don't strictly need it for browser playback (Widevine and FairPlay already cover every browser), but it earns its place for living-room hardware and native apps.

-Underneath, these systems share one standard way of scrambling the video: it's encrypted once, and each can unlock that same copy, so you store a single protected version that plays everywhere.
-For a browser audience the two that matter are Widevine and FairPlay, which is why implementing only one (just Widevine, say) leaves your Safari viewers on an unprotected version.
+Underneath, these systems share one way of scrambling the video: it's encrypted once, and each can unlock that same copy, so you store a single protected version that plays everywhere.

-Kinescope's built-in DRM encrypts each video once so that both Apple's DRM (FairPlay) and Google's (Widevine) can unlock it.
-Point a download extension at the result and it comes back with an error instead of a file; the practical effect is the one creators are looking for: the download fails.
-A determined person can still find a way to pull the encrypted pieces, but it buys them nothing: without the key the copy is scrambled and won't play, so the effort returns a worthless file.
+Kinescope's built-in DRM encrypts each video once so both FairPlay and Widevine can unlock it.
+Point a download extension at the result and it returns an error instead of a file — the effect creators are looking for: the download fails.
+A determined person can still pull the encrypted pieces, but without the key the copy is scrambled and won't play, so the effort returns a worthless file.

 The layers that go around DRM